Skip to main content

 She graduated magna cum laude from Suffolk University in Boston with an honors degree in History.
 She received her J.D. from Georgia State University School of Law, where she served as Vice President of the Moot Court Board.
 Alissa is a member of the Workers’ Compensation sections of the State Bar of Georgia and the Atlanta Bar Association, where she also serves as a Board member.

-Ms. Andrea Renee Mitchell Related seminars and products
+Ms. Andrea Renee Mitchell Related Seminars and Products

 State Board of Workers' Compensation